 Members of the core Ministry Team are responsible to the Team Rector as Incumbent of the benefices.
 The core Ministry Team meet regularly, usually weekly, to pray, discuss business and for mutual support.
-Larger meetings including our PTO clergy and LLMs happen every two to three months.
 Together these meetings provide a welcoming and supportive environment.